Mastering Linkedin boolean search is an essential skill to find qualified leads or candidates on Linkedin.

 - Current job description

-But it also make you search in irrelevant field like:
+But it also makes you search in irrelevant fields like:

 - Recommendations

-Here is an example of a search in which I look for the keyword “Marketing” and ended up having someone working in law.
+Here is an example of a search in which I looked for the keyword “Marketing” and ended up having someone working in law.

-We realized that this problem wasted a lot of time of Linkedin users.
+We realized that this problem wasted a lot of time on LinkedIn users.

-That is why we developed in Evaboot an algorithm to double check if your leads really match your search filters.
+That’s why we developed an algorithm in Evaboot to double-check if your leads match your search filters.

 I explain the process at the end of this video (16:34)